-- The plantings conform to the Company's current vegetation guidelines, which guidelines are available upon request; - The landowner understands that the Company assumes no responsibility for trees, shrubs, or other landscaping planted within the Right of Way which may be damaged as a result of construction or maintenance work, including chemical control of brush; and - The landowner shall upon notice by Company Rights of Way Management Representative or Company's Forestry Department, trim or remove shrubs or trees identified by the Company.
-If not so done, the Company may remove such vegetation at the landowners' expense.
+- 1. The plantings conform to the Company's current vegetation guidelines, - 2.
+The landowner understands that the Company assumes no responsibility for trees, shrubs, or other landscaping planted within the Right of Way which may be damaged as a result of construction or maintenance work (including chemical control of brush as an example)